-ENST 2100 (1), 2200 (2), 2300 (3)
+ENST 1100 (1), 1200 (2), 1300 (3), 2100 (1), 2200 (2), 2300 (3).
+ENVIRONMENTAL STUDIES ABROAD.

-ENVIRONMENTAL STUDIES ABROAD

 Courses offered in SMU-approved international programs.
 Prior departmental approval required.
 May be repeated for credit under different subtitles.

-ENST 3100 (1), 3200 (2), 3300 (3)

-Courses offered in SMU-approved international programs.
-Prior departmental approval required.
+ENST 3100 (1), 3200 (2), 3300 (3), SPECIAL TOPICS ABROAD, Courses offered in SMUapproved international programs.
+Prior departmental approval is required.
 May be repeated for credit under different subtitle.
-Maximum of 6 credit hours permissible towards the B.A. in Environmental Studies.
+A maximum of 6 credit hours may be applied toward the B.A. degree in environmental studies.

-ENST 3311 (3)

-PRINCIPLES OF RESOURCE MANAGEMENT
+ENST 3311 (3).
+PRINCIPLES OF RESOURCE MANAGEMENT (SMU-IN-COSTA RICA ONLY).
 Class will introduce practical tools used in addressing complex environmental problems including coastal zone planning, guidelines for ecologically sustainable development, environmental impact assessment, fisheries management, and protected area planning and management.
 (SMU-in-Costa Rica only)

-ENST 3315 (3)

-ENVIRONMENTAL POLICY AND SOCIOECONOMIC VALUES

-Class will introduce students to the major constituencies that effect African conservation (nongovernmental conservation groups, economic interests, etc.) and their underlying philosophies.
+ENST 3315 (3).
+ENVIRONMENTAL POLICY AND SOCIOECONOMIC VALUES (SMU-IN-KENYA ONLY).
+Class will introduce students to the major constituencies that effect African conservation (non-governmental conservation groups, economic interests, etc.) and their underlying philosophies.
 Students will learn to determine effective approaches to resource management.
 (SMU-in-Kenya only)

-Ethnic Studies
+Fthnic Studies